Reidenbach Old Order Mennonites: Membership

 Old quotes were: In 1994 there were about 300 adult members divided into 10 subgroups.
 In 2008/9 membership was about 375 in 10 subgroups.

 In 2015 the membership of all branches was 371 in 18 congregations and the total population was 740.

 These numbers were just valid and accurate for 1994, all later years are estimations hardly based on qualified calculations.
 Even the number of congregations/churches/groups were two high.
-The Reidenbach Mennonites have a comparable high degree of growth like the Wenger Mennonites, their numbers are also doubling between about 17–22 years.
+The Reidenbach Mennonites have a comparable high degree of growth like the Wenger Mennonites, their numbers are also doubling every 17 to 22 years.
 There is a very low loss of numbers to the world and even due to problems finding some marriage partners among some groups (or even having no chances at all), the membership numbers must be much higher than 371 after 21 years (from 1991 to 2015), which would not even come close to any doubling, but means either the 35er stopped child birthing or masses left, which both took not place.
 So the last numbers are unreasonable.

 Current countings show that the Reidenbach Mennonites have already reached the combined membership numbers of 758 in 2022.